Published: Jun 8, 2020Time to read: 7mins Category: Recruitment

 How COVID-19 Has and Will Change Recruiting Strategies

-For generations, hiring new staff was a rote process: scan through resumes, bring in top candidates, have multiple in-person interviews, shake hands, and finally, extend an offer.
+For generations, recruiting new staff was a rote process: scan through resumes, bring in top candidates, have multiple in-person interviews, shake hands, and finally, extend an offer.
 Now, that might seem a distant memory as we only begin to see the light at the end of the tunnel after the dust caused by the COVID-19 pandemic starts to settle.
 The questions we have are: “What now?
 What next, and where do we go from here?”
 The will to move forward is there, but how?

 Before COVID-19 turned the war for talent on its head, the previous landscape was an employee marketplace with companies investing heavily in securing the best possible hires.
 Now, with millions unemployed and a workforce ready to find and participate in the “new norm”, organizations must learn to pivot and give way to change as the future of recruiting arrives.